 Detailed analyses conducted within the LULUCF 1 project for the purposes of determining the areas affected by fires in the period 1990-2014 years included categories of forest land, grassland and cropland.
 Analyses comprehended data and information primarily available in the Register on forest fires.
-This register was established in 2009 pursuant to the Forest Act51 and at that time relevant Ordinance52.
+This register was established in 2009 pursuant to the Forest Act52 and at that time relevant Ordinance53.
 It contains all data and information on fires that occurred in forests or land under the forest management after year 1990.
 Additionally, it contains data and information on fires occurred on agricultural types of land (cropland and grassland) when fires are connected with forests and/or lands under the forest management.
 It is estimated that more than 50% of all fires on agricultural types of land are connected with forests or land under the forest management.
 Although data and information available in this register concerning fires on agricultural types of land cannot be consider complete, at the moment, the Register is consider to be most reliable source of data and information about fires on agricultural lands in Croatia.
-This Register is currently running based on new legislative act53 that prescribes methodology for data collection and its recording.